 Additional features include:

-- A chance to have a conversation with some of our vendors about the obstacles they’ve faced as members of the homeless community.
+- Conversation with vendors about the obstacles they’ve faced as members of the homeless community.

 - A conversation with Street Sense’s Executive Director about ways the youth of America can help end chronic homelessness (college groups only; younger groups by request).